linas/i370-bigfoot/README.md

 like this today (in 2026) But Ceph is another conceptual breakthrough: your data files can now live in a cluster, with RAID-like duplication and protections, but now spread across multiple machines, and not just one.
-Network access like NFS, but ithout a single point of failure.
+Network access like NFS, but without a single point of failure.
 Self-healing, self-repairing, automated scrubbing and migration.
 The Ceph cluster is a bit of an organism: it "lives" on multiple machines, migrates and moves as needed, but always looking at avoiding data loss.
 Again, this is an utterly